Joana and the Wolf: Performances

 They began performing in public in September 2005, playing their first gig at a venue called The Betsey Trotwood in Farringdon, London.
 Since then, they have played at many well-known London venues, including The Spitz, Barfly, 100 Club, Purple Turtle, Luminaire, The Enterprise, Water Rats, Hoxton Bar & Kitchen, Proud Gallery, Metro, Ghetto, Favela Chic, Rhythm Factory (supporting Babyshambles), the Dublin Castle, and Koko.
 Joana prefers playing in East London, particularly at Favela Chic.
 She says that after the fire at Camden Market, Camden is a "tourist haunt".

 The group toured in July / August 2006 to promote their single "Purple Nights", playing venues in Nottingham, Middlesbrough, Hull and London, as well as supporting James Dean Bradfield at his solo gig at ULU on 11 July 2006.
 The tour culminated in an appearance at Bestival on the Isle of Wight in September 2006.
 Joana and the Wolf also played in Brighton in summer 2006 as part of The Great Escape Festival, supporting The Bees.
 Following the gig, they were offered a live session on John Kennedy's Xfm show, which was recorded and broadcast later in 2006.

 Joana took her bandmates to her home country for the first time on 25 August 2007 for Be2Gether, a new music festival in South Eastern Lithuania.
-They played alongside Therapy?, The Young Knives and Bloodhound Gang.
+They played alongside Therapy?, The Young Knives and the Bloodhound Gang.

 In 2009, they played The Big Chill festival and performed twice at London's Lovebox Festival in July 2010.